augustluhrs/DYAD/README.md

    2. Levels
       - [ ] Level Manager
       - [ ] Persistent Score / Relationship Memory
+   3. Interface Upgrades
+      - [ ] scroll wheel retracts when not in use
 3. Misc Ideas
    - [ ] Occlusion